 Add Internal Links

-Not all links in your content should be pointing out to external sources.
+Not all links in your content should be pointed out to external sources.
 You should embed internal links into the body of your content to encourage visitors to read on by visiting other pages that your website offers.
-If you use internal links in the right way, you can get visitors to go to several pages instead of leaving your website after finishing with an initial page.
+If you use Internal links in the right way, you can get visitors to go to several pages instead of leaving your website after finishing with an initial page.
 These visitors will then spend a lot more time consuming your content, so you will be able to significantly increase conversions.

 Get Link Quantity Right